dmlc/xgboost/doc/jvm/xgboost_spark_migration.rst

 XGBoost Spark Packages
 **********************

-XGBoost Spark 3.0 introduced a single uber package named xgboost-spark_2.12-3.0.0.jar, which bundles both xgboost4j and xgboost4j-spark.
+XGBoost-Spark 3.0 introduced a single uber package named xgboost-spark_2.12-3.0.0.jar, which bundles both xgboost4j and xgboost4j-spark.
 This means you can now simply use `xgboost-spark`` for your application.

 * For CPU